Claude Code Installation Guide: Using irm Script, npm Setup, and https://claude.ai/install.ps1 Script

 Remember: when in doubt, remove everything and start fresh with the native binary.
 It's the simplest, fastest, and most reliable way to run Claude Code.

-Now that you have Claude Code installed, you might be interested in:
+Now that you have Claude Code installed, put it to work:

 Quick Reference